Page contents

 Macedonians enjoy salads before meals, drink strong alcohol, and consume different varieties of bread and pastry.
 However, the highlight is fresh organic vegetables, often mixed with juicy meat or served alone in various combinations.

-Ajvar (Roasted Red Pepper Spread)
+1. Ajvar (Roasted Red Pepper Sauce)

-Whatever else might be said, Ajvar is the caviar of the Balkans.
 The origin is often disputed, but once you visit Macedonia during the start of autumn, you’ll know with certainty that Ajvar belongs to the south of the Balkan Peninsula.

 As a side dish, Ajvar is characterized by intense and rich flavor and can be combined perfectly with Macedonian white cheese or almost any pastry that you can think of.

-Pindjur (Tomato, Eggplant & Red Pepper Spread)
+2. Pindjur (Tomato, Eggplant & Red Pepper Spread)

-Similar to Ajvar, this spread is prepared by grilling vegetables (eggplant, tomatoes, red pepper, garlic, and chili peppers) in the oven and then slowly simmering them together until a red/orange paste forms.
+Like Ajvar, this spread is prepared by grilling vegetables (eggplant, tomatoes, red pepper, garlic, and chili peppers) in the oven and then slowly simmering them together until a red/orange paste forms.

 Pindjur is commonly served on flatbreads, potatoes, and cheeses.
-Unlike Ajvar, Pindjur is made with eggplant and is never served alongside Cevapi.
+Unlike Ajvar, Pindjur is made with roasted eggplant and is never served alongside Cevapi.

-Polneti Piperki (Stuffed Peppers)
+3. Polneti Piperki (Stuffed Red Bell Peppers)

 This recipe gives a great intro to how Macedonians combine vegetables with meat.
-The result is a juicy flavor with highlighted red peppers and textured meat that perfectly fits all the other ingredients, such as rice, parsley, and often melted cheese.
+The result is a juicy flavor with highlighted red peppers and textured meat that perfectly fits all the main ingredients, such as rice, parsley, and often melted cheese.

-A comfort food in Macedonia, Moussaka is a casserole or gratin of thinly sliced potatoes and minced meat layered together and baked until golden.
-Some variations have a top layer made of milk, egg, and flour-based sauce similar to a béchamel sauce.
-Eggplant, zucchini, and other vegetables can also be used in place of potatoes.
+Some variations have a top layer of milk, egg, and flour-based sauce similar to a béchamel sauce.
+Eggplant, zucchini, and other vegetables can be used instead of potatoes.

-Selsko Meso (Pork & Mushroom Stew)
+5. Selsko Meso (Pork & Mushroom Stew)

 If you want to skip the vegetables and go straight to the meat, there is hardly any alternative to Selsko Meso.
-This Macedonian stew combines a garden variety of meat chops, prepared slowly, sometimes for hours on end.
-The flavors blend perfectly, offering one of the most exquisite recipes produced in the country.
-Served with Nafora, it is the pinnacle of Macedonia food.
+This Macedonian stew combines a variety of meat chops, prepared slowly, sometimes for hours.

-Shopska Salad (Chopped Salad)
+6. Shopska Salad (Chopped Salad)

-Tavce Gravce (Baked Beans)
+7. Tavce Gravce (Baked Beans)

-Sarmi (Stuffed Cabbage Rolls)
+8. Sarmi (Stuffed Cabbage Rolls)

 As these rolls are prepared slowly in the oven, the result is beyond what you might expect – a taste complicated to describe as it perfectly combines the sourness of the cabbage with the strong flavor of the meat.

-Makalo
+9. Makalo

 Some would say Makalo that it is the budget version of Ajvar.
 Instead of juicy red peppers, the main ingredient is yellow potatoes.
-Combined with red peppers, often the embroidered variety, the mash is covered with heated oil.
+Combined with red peppers, often the embroidered variety, the mash is covered with heated olive oil.

 Then, as it slowly inflates, both ingredients mix into one flavor.
 Whatever else might be said, this is the perfect side dish for an introductory course.

-Chevapi Or Kebapi (Grilled Minced Meat Sausages)
+10. Chevapi Or Kebapi (Grilled Minced Meat Sausages)

 Borrowed from the northwest, Chevapi are surprisingly present in Macedonian cuisine.
 They are enjoyed at almost every local barbeque; they go well with the aromatic spice Bukovec and some freshly chopped onion.